aleph2c/miros/doc/quickstart.rst

-To run it, I make sure to delete the compressed file (so the code will be forced to download it again), then hammer the statechart with a bunch of requests while it is trying to download and decompress and make sense of the file:
+To run it, I make sure to delete the compressed file (so the code will be forced to download it again), then I hammer the statechart with a bunch of requests (see above) while it is trying to download and decompress and make sense of the
+file:

 .. code-block:: python